ThreeSixtyGiving/standard/documentation/guidance/before-starting.md

 </p>

 ### Prepare
-- You will transform your grant information into 360Giving data, using the correct formatting and headings.
+- You will decided what file format to publish your grant information and transform it into 360Giving data, using the correct formatting and headings.

-For many publishers, preparing their data is a manual process that involves exporting information from a grants management system and converting it in a spreadsheet.
-However, some grants management systems make it possible to build-in some or all of the steps needed to convert the information, so it can be exported directly in 360Giving data format.
+For many publishers, preparing their data is a manual process that involves exporting information from a grants management system and converting it in a spreadsheet file.
+However, some grants management systems make it possible to build-in some or all of the steps needed to convert the information, so it can be exported directly into the correct 360Giving data format.

 - You will use the <a href="https://dataquality.threesixtygiving.org/" target="_blank">360Giving Data Quality Tool</a> to check if your data is ready to be published.